willkerry/sudbury-rowing-club/data/_news/peterborough-spring-regatta.md

 Byron Bullen competed in the Junior 16 single sculls event finishing third in the heat in a time of 4.05 behind Peterborough RC and Cambridge 99 RC.

-Jen Titterington again raced in the Womens IM3 single sculls event finishing first in her heat in 4.14.
+Jen Titterington again raced in the Women’s IM3 single sculls event finishing first in her heat in 4.14.
 In the final, Sudbury had a re-match with Bedford who won the event on Saturday.
 This time the Sudbury sculler was triumphant and took the win by the narrowest of margins in a time of 4.07.

 So another successful weekend for the Sudbury RC with six wins, five of those coming from the Junior Squad.